-Although wild lettuce sounds like a leafy salad green, this common herb is anything but.
-Found all over Europe, India and North America, wild lettuce is actually a prickly, leafy herb that’s most commonly used in teas, capsules and tinctures.
-The herb – which is also known as bitter lettuce or opium lettuce – excretes a milky latex, which is believed to provided pain-relieving properties.
+Although wild lettuce might sound like a leafy salad green, this common herb is anything but that.
+Found all over Europe, India and North America, wild lettuce is a prickly, leafy herb that’s most commonly used in teas, capsules and tinctures.
+The herb – which is also known as bitter lettuce or opium lettuce – exudes a milky latex, which is believed to provide pain-relieving properties.

-Dried wild lettuce leaves have a bitter taste and aren’t used in cooking.
-Yet, in soothing tea blends or capsules, the dried leaf may provide a number of health benefits, including pain relief, sedation, and calming.
+Dried wild lettuce powder is commonly used in soothing tea blends or capsules, the powder may provide several health benefits, including pain relief, sedation, and calming.